aws-samples/shopfloor-connectivity/docs/sfc-aws-service-credentials.md

 Targets publishing their data to AWS services need credentials to get access to these services.
-Besides using the standard chain credential (environment variables, credentials files) used by the (Java) AWS SDK's, SFC has additional support for using device certificates to obtain session credentials from the [AWS IoT Credentials Provider Service](https://aws.amazon.com/blogs/security/how-to-eliminate-the-need-for-hardcoded-aws-credentials-in-devices-by-using-the-aws-iot-credentials-provider/).
+Besides using the standard chain credential (environment variables, credentials files) used by the (Java) AWS SDK, SFC has additional support for using device certificates to obtain session credentials from the [AWS IoT Credentials Provider Service](https://aws.amazon.com/blogs/security/how-to-eliminate-the-need-for-hardcoded-aws-credentials-in-devices-by-using-the-aws-iot-credentials-provider/).
 Targets can refer to a client configuration that contains entries for the files with for the required device